-Summer is a magical time for fun in the sun, spending time with family and of course—learning Spanish!
-Though your child’s language memory has the ability to retain most of their Spanish skills throughout the summer, expand on that knowledge by keeping their skills sharp between semesters.
-These games will keep your kids happy while enhancing their natural language abilities.
+Summer is a magical time for fun in the sun, spending time with family, and of course—learning Spanish!
+Though your child’s language memory has the ability to retain most of their Spanish skills throughout the break, it’s still good to add some language exercises into their summer routine to keep their skills sharp between semesters.

 5 Ideas to Teach Your Kids Spanish During the Summer